gtzan/boreal/README.rst

 * Free software: MIT license
 * Documentation: https://boreal.readthedocs.io.

-Boreal is a library/framework for creating plots that react to audio while being able to listen to the underlying audio.
-It can be used as a stand-alone Bokeh application but the primary goal is for it to be used as part of the exploratory coding process when using Jupyter notebooks.
+Boreal is a library for creating plots that react to audio while the audio is playing.
+The reactive audio widgets can be used as part of a stand-alone Bokeh application but the primary goal of the framework is to support the exploratory coding process when using Jupyter notebooks for audio research.

-It is designed to be extensible and supports the addition of new audio reactive widgets as well as audio processors that extract information from the underlying audio signal.
+The library is designed to be extensible and supports the addition of new audio reactive widgets as well as audio processors that extract information from the underlying audio signal.
 Playback controls can be used to play, pause, and seek the underlying audio and associated visuals.

 Features
 --------